ViennaRNA/ernwin/README.md

 ernwin can be used directly after installation.
-But in order to perform all-atom reconstruction and generate PDB files which can be used by other tools, a knowledge base of existing pdb structures has to be downloaded.
+But in order to perform all-atom reconstruction and generate PDB files which can be used by other tools, a knowledge base of existing pdb structures has to be downloaded (can take up to an hour).
 This can be done using the following steps (tested using a bash terminal on Linux - please use the equivalent commands if you are on a different operating system):